medimpudi88/medimpudi88/README.md

 I would summarize myself as a person curious about technologies, travelling and exploring cultures.
 My objective in life is to keep learning from my mistakes and refine myself as much as I can.
 I believe in making life fun and exciting with code and visualization.
 I love exploring more in the Virtual Space - Cloud and also learning more about data.

 Technology domain I work on...
-Data Engineering ~ Business Analytics ~ Software Development
+Data Engineering ~ Business Intelligence ~ Software Development

 What do I do apart from technology
 I love investing time in exploring nature🌻, Tree-planting 🌱.